OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

     python engine_optimization.py

 This script prints out a little more information than we've shown in this example.
 See the :ref:`simple tutorial problem <Getting-Started-with-OpenMDAO>` for a refresher on how to set up a component to run at the command prompt.

-The Expression can be used to pose more sophisticated objective expressions that are functions of multiple simulation variables.
+String expressions can be used to pose more sophisticated objective expressions that are functions of multiple simulation variables.
 For example, if you want to maximize ``accel_time`` instead of minimizing it, you can do this by negating the expression: